Introducing the Bank of Georgia

 The Bank of Georgia’s commitment to delivering best-of-breed solutions to its customers instigated a decision to transform its monolithic processes and applications into portable microservices.
 Aiming to hasten development velocity and to be cloud-ready within five years, the bank sought for a Kubernetes management solution that could support its complex cluster environment.
-The company chose SUSE Rancher to manage its Kubernetes estate.
+The company chose Rancher Prime to manage its Kubernetes estate.
 As a result, the bank is seeing 5x faster processing times, as well as increased efficiency, scalability and security, hastening the development velocity of new and innovative services.

 Transforming into a digital bank

 When Bank of Georgia built its IT infrastructure in the early 2000s, it was made to support bank operators working standard banking hours.
 But as demand for online and mobile banking services grew throughout the 2010s, the IT team retrofitted its environment to deliver on the bank's outstanding customer experience.